dw-jet/udacity-capstone/README.md

 # Weather-Journal App Project

 ## Overview
-This project is an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This is my capstone project for the Udacity Front End Nanodegree.
+Research a travel destination.

 ## Installation
 1. Clone the repository